 Periodically I like to re-read The Killer Angels.

 In the time before Netflix, I also would frequently re-watch Gettysburg, the film based on Michael Shaara’s book which, because I happen to have it on DVD, was a nice choice when I didn’t have any rentals available to me.

 The film Gettysburg was originally developed, over 25 years ago in 1991, as a mini-series for ABC.
 That network pulled backing when another Civil War-themed miniseries was a commercial flop.
-At that point the developer, Ted Turner, then re-targeted the mini-series to his own, newly minted cable network, TNT.
+At that point the developer, Ted Turner, re-targeted the mini-series to his own, newly-minted cable network, TNT.
 Once he saw the near-finished project, however, he decided it was too big for television and had it released to theaters.

 Due to the running time, the theater release was limited and the box office take was modest (although it did turn a profit).
 With the film clocking in at 254 minutes (growing to 271 minutes for the Director’s Cut), a theater showing required an intermission and exceeded the patience of viewing audiences.
 If my recollection holds up (and who knows these days), it was then re-targeted back to TNT and the originally-proposed mini-series format.
 Cable channels, at the time, were rather a niche venue and again the “success” was modest.